 - HomeLight Simple Sale: HomeLight provides a cash offer to buy your home, which allows you to skip repair costs, showings, and agent commissions.

 - HomeLight Home Loans: Offers home loans managed by a dedicated loan officer who guides you through the process from start to finish.
-We don’t charge any lender or origination fees and we’re proud of our transparency.
+We offer competitive fees and we’re proud of our transparency.
 We give you the option of viewing estimated closing costs upfront so you aren’t hit with surprises.

 - HomeLight Trade-In: Reduce the stress of buying and selling at the same time.
 We’ll work with you and your agent to make an offer on your current home, so you can make a strong offer on your new home and close and move on your schedule.